MericD/Bitcoin-Transaction-Parser/README.md

 # Bitcoin-Transaction-Parser
-A python3 script that searches the Bitcoin blockchain and filters the transactions which contains an OP_RETURN field
+A python3 script that searches the Bitcoin blockchain and filters the transactions which contains an OP_RETURN field.
+The found transactions are saved in a SQLite Database with their corresponding information.
+Finally, the transactions can be graphically displayed with the seaborn library.

 ## Motivation
-This script was developed to analyze the op_return fields of bitcoin transactions on different contents an to find illegal activities.
+This script was developed to analyze the op_return fields of bitcoin transactions on different contents and to find illegal activities.

 ##  Prerequisites
 Further development requires python3 and pip3.